Without Prejudice?: Transmissions

-International versions

-United States
+United States adaptation

 A short-lived US version aired from 17 July to 16 September 2007 on GSN and was hosted by psychotherapist Dr. Robi Ludwig.
-After the show ended in September 2007, Dr. Robi Ludwig went to appear on Hannity & Colmes.
 The US version gained notoriety when, on one episode, a contestant claimed he would eliminate another contestant solely because "he's black".
 Additionally, on 28 August 2007, it was in partnership with the NAACP in order to air the newest PSA spot during a special episode that was presented in association with the organization.